San Francisco to Hawaii Multibeam Mapping

 “The data quality from the surveyor is of very high quality, and as good as anything we have seen from a ship.
 Due to the wind-powered nature of the vehicle, it is very quiet, and this enables the very accurate acoustic measurements needed to map to these depths.”

-Larry Mayer, director for the UNH Center for Coastal and Ocean Mapping (CCOM)
+Director for the UNH Center for Coastal and Ocean Mapping (CCOM)